Almost sure asymptotics for Riemannian random waves: Almost sure asymptotics of nodal volume

-\begin{remark} Denote $\Wass_{(\alpha)}^X$ is the smooth Wasserstein distance under $\PP_X$, and let $N$ be a standard Gaussian random variable.
-Lemma \ref{lemme8} and the rate of convergence given by Theorem \ref{thm10} imply that for every $\varepsilon>0$ the existence of a constant $C(\omega)$ independent of $v\in B$, such that
+\end{lemma} A general form of the theorem can be found in \cite{Ar17}, but we prove it in Appendix \ref{append.wass} for completeness. \begin{remark} Denote $\Wass_{(\alpha)}^X$ is the smooth Wasserstein distance under $\PP_X$, and let $N$ be a standard Gaussian random variable.
+Lemma \ref{lemme8} and the rate of convergence given by Theorem \ref{thm10} imply that for some $\varepsilon>0$ the existence of a constant $C(\omega)$ independent of $v\in B$, such that

 The moment condition is satisfied for every $\beta>0$ and uniformly in $v\in B$, by Sobolev injection and Lemma \ref{lemme3}. \end{remark}

 We are now in position to give the proof of Lemma \ref{lemme7} on the negative moment of the random field $g_\lambda$.